Shuffle/Shuffle-docs/docs/configuration.md

 # Configure Shuffle

 Documentation for configuring Shuffle.

-**PS: This is only for on-prem / open-source, not cloud**
+Most information is related to onprem and hybrid versions of Shuffle.

 ## Table of contents